maxmakesmods/Half-Life-VR/docs/dev-guide.md

 Now follow the [Build The Mod](#build-the-mod) instructions above to build `client.dll`, `hl.dll`, and `HLVRConfig.exe`.

 ---
 That should be it.
-If you run into problems or have questions, join my Discord Server [Max Makes Mods](https://discord.gg/jujwEGf62K)!
+If you run into problems or have questions, feel free to open an issue!